MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMDiskEncryptionExtension.md

 # Set-AzureRmVMDiskEncryptionExtension

 ## SYNOPSIS
-Enables encryption on a running IaaS virtual machine in azure_2.
+Enables encryption on a running IaaS virtual machine in Azure.

 ## SYNTAX